 Timetables & Descriptions

-Summer 2024 COURSE UPDATES IN PROGRESS: Enrollment in IMS courses for the 2024 Summer academic session will open on March 18 at 6:00 am.
+Fall 2024 and Winter 2025 COURSE UPDATES IN PROGRESS: Enrollment in IMS courses for the 2024 Fall and 2025 Winter academic sessions will open on July 15.
 We are still confirming which courses are to be offered, as well as start dates, days/times, and delivery method.
-The information will be updated once that information is available, at which point ACORN requests will be accepted.
+The information will be updated once that information is available.
 Please follow the instructions for courses requiring instructor permission.

 Please note the following information regarding course weights: